sezohessen/masaaq-quiz/README.md

 3. Set up the required OAuth credentials (Client ID).
 4. Upload the credentials file in the project’s configuration (`config/oauth-credentials.json`).
 5. Add your Google account to the "Test users" list in the OAuth consent screen settings, as the project will be in testing status.
+## Filament (Not finished yet)
+You can checkout for branch `FilamentInitialize` and update composer. then you can login as client owner and see the dashboard panel.
+It not done yet
 ## Contributing

 Contributions are welcome!
 Please follow the standard GitHub flow.